'It was so close to us the whole time': Neighbors and students of UI killing suspect Bryan Kohberger react to his arrest

 Chapin's family shared a similar sentiment.

-The Chapin family said they remained "confident" that investigators would solve the case.
+The Chapin family said it remained "confident" that investigators would solve the case.

 "When we received the phone call last night, we congratulated them for their diligent work and service," the Chapins wrote.